By Rev. Judith T. Lester, B.Min. M.Th

-The writer does not assume responsibility in any way for readers’ efforts to apply or utilize information or recommendations made in these articles, as they may not be necessarily appropriate for every situation to which they may refer.
-Rather, the objective is strictly informative and educational.
+General Disclaimer: The writer has used her best efforts in preparation of this information.
+No representations or warranties for its contents, either expressed or implied, are offered.
+Neither the publisher nor the writer shall be liable in any way for readers’ efforts to apply, rely or utilize the information or recommendations presented herein as they may not be suitable for you or necessarily appropriate for every situation to which they may refer.
+This information is for educational purposes only.
+In some instances, this article contains the opinions, conclusions and/or recommendations of the writer.
 If you would like to contact Rev. Lester, write to her c/o P.O.
 Box 121, Brookfield, WI.
 53008.